 What started as just a crazy idea at a kitchen table in York, UK, in 2013 has become a powerful global movement that inspires millions each year to change the way we eat to protect animals, the planet and our future.

 There are now dedicated Veganuary campaigns across Europe, Asia, Africa, North and South America and Australia.
-We’ve counted people signing up to try vegan with us from every country in the world (except Vatican City and North Korea).
+We’ve counted people trying vegan with us from every country in the world (except Vatican City and North Korea).

 And we’ve seen overwhelming media coverage around the globe – from TV reports about Veganuary in Canada, Chile, South Korea, Brazil and Taiwan to dozens of media stories in Greece, China, Japan and even Ghana!